 It’s easy to lose track of time, forget to eat lunch, and not stretch your legs for hours at a time when you’re not accustomed to remote work.
 To avoid this, be sure to schedule time in your day to:

 - Eat.
 Healthy and routine eating will help keep you strong and focused.
 There are many apps to choose from that can keep you on track, but some of the most popular are MyFitnessPal, Meal Reminders, and MyPlate.
 They even bug you if it’s been too long since your last meal!

 - Drink plenty of water.
 Hydration is key to fight off infection and feel energized.
-Some great apps that can help remind you to stay hydrated are Drink Water Reminder and Plant Nanny.
+Here is a great app that can help remind you to stay hydrated – Drink Water Reminder.
 While Drink Water Reminder is a no-frills app that keeps you cognizant of your hydration goals, Plant Nanny encourages you to keep your virtual plants alive through tracking how often you are drinking water.

 - Take breaks.
 Get up and stretch your body after being seated for long periods of time.
 Spend a few minutes away from your computer screen.
 Get your blood pumping by doing some jumping jacks or walking around your home.
 All of these things will help keep your body healthy and it will also ward off cabin fever while you are working from home.
 Here is an article featuring workout apps that only take 7 minutes to complete that you can easily incorporate into your work from home days.

 - Practice preventative measures.
 To avoid getting sick or possibly infecting others, remember to avoid touching your face, wash your hands thoroughly and often, and practice social distancing.